dejbug/dejbug.github.io/index.md

 #define FAIL(x, m) EXIT(x, m, EXIT_FAILURE)
 ```

+Anyway.
+Done.

-/// #current-nesting-level `3` #pairer-wasi.
+/// #current-nesting-level `2` #pairer-wasi.
 Was about to build it in WASM but it gives me an error I didn't get before:

 ```
 [wasm-validator error in function 1971] unexpected false: Bulk memory operations require bulk memory [--enable-bulk-memory], on